iacopobaroncini/FsTamTam/README.md

 ## Support FsTamTam

-The development of FsTamTam Data Exchange Framework, as it is today, took a lot of time and effort.
+The development of FsTamTam Data Exchange Framework, as it is today, took a lot of time and effort in learning, coding, testing, optimizing and fine tuning.

 Please consider to support the project with a PayPal donation (FsTamTam server in-app link).

+Have fun,

+Iacopo Baroncini

+## Other projects of mine
+* SoyuzSim
+* ISS Tracker
+* LightThreads